Simon's problem: Complexity

 Simon's algorithm requires $O(n)$ queries to the black box, whereas a classical algorithm would need at least $\Omega(2^{n/2})$ queries.
 It is also known that Simon's algorithm is optimal in the sense that any quantum algorithm to solve this problem requires $\Omega(n)$ queries.

+Simon's algorithm Qiskit implementation

+The quantum circuit shown here is from a simple example of how Simon's algorithm can be implemented in Python using Qiskit, an open-source quantum computing software development framework by IBM.